 I love writing, and I love the feeling of finding a perfect quote.
 Heck, “Words of Affirmation” is even my top love language.

 My love for words stems from the fact that I believe in their power.
 Power to influence and power to change.
-Think about God's first recorded words in Scripture, as He is creating the world.
+Think about God’s first recorded words in Scripture, as He is creating the world.
 Of all the methods He could have chosen (which is oh yeah, anything), He chose to speak the very universe in which we live into existence using words.
 This means that His words have the power to change reality.
-I think He has instilled in our words the same capacity.
+Our words hold power too.

 Consider the words we speak over ourselves, again and again in our minds.
 In those words lie unspeakable power.
 Just trace your current mood back to that track playing on repeat in your head.
 What does it say?
 Who does it say that you are?